ugGit/actscore-issue-recreation/README.md

 ### Second cause: removing the matrix calculation
-Before continuing, the work environment should be reset to match the state on the current git main branch again (e.g. by executing `git reset --hard`).
+Before continuing, the work environment should be reset to match the state on the current git main branch again (e.g. by executing `git checkout main.cpp`).
 Then, apply the provided patch which removes the matrix calculation from `main.cpp` using:

 ```